Colchester’s newest community green space, The Meanwhile Garden, officially opened on Saturday 20th July.

 'This project is unique in its combination of existing wild plants that were already on site and planted ornamental species, creating a novel urban ecosystem that is designed to face the challenges of climate change.
 It is an example of how sustainable community gardens can be created from underutilised plots of land to bring people and plants together as well as benefitting a wide range of biodiversity.

 'Plants were not watered when planted and have had no additional watering since, relying simply on rain.
-The low nutrient substrate means that growth will initially be a bit slow, with the plants' energy going into the establishment of roots rather than growing above ground biomass, but this enures that the plants will be more robust and healthier in the long term.'
+The low nutrient substrate means that growth will initially be a bit slow, with the plants' energy going into the establishment of roots rather than growing above ground biomass, but this ensures that the plants will be more robust and healthier in the long term.'

 The Meanwhile Garden has been built with help from local partners including Horizon Construction, Firstsite, The Minories, Colchester BID, and Latimer Developments.